mogtofu33/docker-compose-drupal/README.md

 Clone this project.

-Copy and rename docker-compose.yml.MODEL to docker-compose.yml.
+Copy and rename docker-compose.tpl to docker-compose.yml.

 Edit docker-compose.yml depending services you want, be carefull of links sections.